Ares-Developers/Ares-docs/new/scorchflamer.rst

   .. note:: Do not set :tag:`Scorch=yes` on :tag:`[AudioVisual]SmallFire`,
     because this would create a loop: if the animation expires, a new animation of the same type is created and attached to the same object.
+It also causes trees on fire to never burn down.

 :tagdef:`[Animation]Flamer=boolean`
   Whether new :tag:`[AudioVisual]SmallFire` and :tag:`[AudioVisual]LargeFire`